apenwarr/redo/Documentation/index.md

 - catenate's [credo](https://github.com/catenate/credo), a (very
   rearchitected) variant written for the Inferno Shell.

-The redo design is so simple and elegant that many individuals have been inspired to (and able to) write their own version of it.
+The original redo design is so simple and elegant that many individuals have been inspired to (and able to) write their own version of it.
 In the honoured tradition of Unix's `make`, they (almost) all just use the same name, `redo`.
 Unfortunately, many of these